-Quayside Seaside will return in June 2013 and remain until the end of September.
+Quayside Seaside returned in June 2013 and will remain until the end of September.

 Since the inception of NE1's first Pocket Parks, NE1's strong track record of bringing together a wide range of companies and organisations to deliver high quality public realm improvements in the city, has seen NE1's role develop greatly over recent years.
 As such, NE1 are currently working on pocket park and public realm improvements to:

 NE1 are also investigating the potential for future improvements to:

 Please see details of NE1's pocket parks delivered to date below.

 Grey Street Gardens, providing a tranquil space in the heart of the city, Grey Street Gardens temporary pocket park was installed in 2011 and remained in location until the end of summer.
 The planters have now taken up a permanent position oustide Newcastle's Theatre Royal.